onchainlabs1/exploratory/README.md

 ### 🔍 Analysis Overview
 The EDA demonstration includes the following steps:

+## Analysis Overview
+The EDA demonstration includes the following steps:
-- Installing necessary dependencies for data analysis.
+1. Installing necessary dependencies for data analysis.
-- Loading the IMDB dataset using the Hugging Face Datasets library.
+2. Loading the IMDB dataset using the Hugging Face Datasets library.
-- Converting the dataset into a pandas DataFrame for easier manipulation.
+3. Converting the dataset into a pandas DataFrame for easier manipulation.
-- Displaying the first few rows and basic statistical descriptions of the DataFrame.
+4. Displaying the first few rows and basic statistical descriptions of the DataFrame.
-- Counting the number of positive and negative reviews.
+5. Counting the number of positive and negative reviews.
-- Visualizing the distribution of sentiments using bar plots.
+6. Visualizing the distribution of sentiments using bar plots.
-- Adding a column for text length and visualizing the distribution of text lengths.
+7. Adding a column for text length and visualizing the distribution of text lengths.
-- Checking for missing values and dropping duplicates from the DataFrame.
+8. Checking for missing values and dropping duplicates from the DataFrame.
+9. Plotting boxplots to compare text lengths by sentiment.
+10. Generating word clouds for positive and negative reviews (optional but provides additional insights).

+## Word Cloud Analysis (Optional)
+The notebook includes an optional analysis to generate word clouds for positive and negative reviews.
+This visualization helps in understanding the most frequent words in the reviews, excluding common stopwords.
+Note that this cell may take some time to execute.

 #### 🚀 Thanks for checking this out! 😊 Excited to see what we can create together — let's make something awesome!